Toni Morrison's 'Beloved' becomes latest flashpoint in Virginia gubernatorial race - Local News 8

 “Beloved” is considered a seminal work of American fiction and centers on the story of Sethe, a former slave and a mother who kills her child to spare her from slavery.
 Morrison, whose work was recognized with a Nobel Prize for Literature among many other awards, writes of the horrors of slavery in “Beloved,” including rape and bestiality.

 The Youngkin ad has set off the latest back and forth between his campaign and McAuliffe in what is shaping up to be the most closely watched election of the year.
-Polls have the race as a dead heat and top Democrats, including President Joe Biden, have rallied to support McAuliffe.
+Polls have the race as a dead heat and top Democrats, including Biden and former President Barack Obama, have rallied to support McAuliffe.

 This back-and-forth began after Youngkin jumped on McAuliffe saying at a debate last month that he was not going to “let parents come into schools and actually take books out and make their own decision” and that he didn’t think “parents should be telling schools what they should teach.”
 The comments came during a discussion about the role that parents should have in determining curriculum.

-Note: This story has been updated with McAuliffe’s remarks Tuesday night.